Pidu2/project2-dkm/JOURNAL.md

 ## 06.03.2020
 * Talked to students currently doing their BaTh about Anastasis -> Currently only the spec exists and therefore the system is not practically useable
 * Ordered VMs
-* Distributed / Decentralized: "Centralization and decentralization refer to levels of control.
-Distribution refers to differences of location."
+* Distributed / Decentralized: a lot of different opinions. good article on decentralization: https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274